 If your cat is already harness and leash trained, you may be wondering, “Why do I need a cat backpack carrier?”
 They are actually an awesome and highly-recommended adventuring accessory for a few reasons…

 1. They are a helpful training tool.
-If you’re just beginning training your cat for adventures, having him ride in a backpack at first will help to get him acclimated to new situations.
+If you’re just beginning training your cat for adventures, having them ride in a backpack at first will help to get them acclimated to new situations.
 Chances are your cat isn’t going to be ready for a long hike or feel comfortable at your local pet store the first time you go.
 Introducing your cat to these situations slowly is best, and a backpack carrier allows you to do that.
-Your cat will feel a lot more comfortable in new places if he’s in his backpack than if he’s just out on his leash and harness.
+Your cat will feel a lot more comfortable in new places if they’re in their backpack than if they’re just out on their leash and harness.

 2. They give your cat a “safe place” to retreat to.
 Even if your cat is an experienced adventurer, you never know what you’re going to encounter when you’re out and about.
 If your cat gets nervous for some reason or you encounter a potentially dangerous situation, it is wonderful to have that backpack for your cat to escape to.
 It gives you both peace of mind.

-3. If your cat gets tired, he has somewhere to rest.
-Say you’re on a hike with your cat, and after a mile or two, he gets tired.
-If you have a backpack carrier, you can just put him inside and continue on with your hike.
+3. They give your cat somewhere to rest.
+Say you’re on a hike with your cat, and after a mile or two, they get tired.
+If you have a backpack carrier, you can just put them inside and continue on with your hike.

 Picking Out the Right Cat Backpack